Sometimes, we write number words (e.g. from one to ten) to create a higher value using an alphabetical form or version of those numbers.

-Authors and professional writers can count on these tips to figure out the written rules of using a large number or a numeral.
+Authors and professional writers can count on these top writing tips to figure out when to use the written English format instead of a numeral.

 Few writers understand when you should use figures (aka digits) and when it is proper to write out the number in words - using letters.

-For example, should you write the positive integer '5' as a figure, or do formal writing ethics dictate that it would be better to write the number 'five' spelled out as a word?
+So for example, should you write the positive integer '5' as a figure?
+Or, do formal writing ethics dictate that it is better to write the number 'five' spelled out as a word?

-There are some basic rules to follow when you express arithmetical values in business letters, essays, and reports, to ensure you are using numbers and numerals in the correct way.
+There are a few basic guidelines to follow when expressing arithmetical values in business letters, essays, and in reports.
+These rules on writing numbers will ensure you use numbers and numerals in the correct way.

-The key importance for writers is deciding whether to insert a full phrase, written as one hundred thousand three hundred and nine (for example), or should you use numerals and write it using digits such as 100,309?
+The key importance for writers is deciding whether to insert a full phrase or not.
+Thus, you could write it as one hundred thousand three hundred and nine (for example).
+Or, should you use numerals and write it using digits - as in 100,309?

-The guiding rules for general writing suggest that you should almost always use full words for small numbers from one to nine (not 1 to 9) and numerals for those over nine.
-As a rule, use written words if it can be expressed in two words or less but remember that many will require a hyphen, such as thirty-nine.
+The guiding rules for general writing suggest you should almost always use full words for small numbers, from one to nine (i.e. not 1, 2, 3, to 9), and numerals for those over nine.

-The key difference between a number and a numeral is a number is an abstract concept, whereas a numeral is a symbol used to express it.
+So, what is the key difference between a number and a numeral?
+A number is an abstract concept.
+Whereas, a numeral is a symbol used to express it.

-For example the word 'three', the positive integer '3', and the numeral 'III' are all symbols which are used to express the concept of 'three-ness'.
+For example the word 'three', the positive integer '3', and the numeral 'III' are all symbols used to express the concept of 'three-ness'.

-In written English, we use the comma to separate thousands and as the period separator in decimals.
-The purpose of commas is to make large numbers easier to read.
+In written English, we use a comma to separate thousands and as the period separator in decimals.
+The primary purpose of commas is to make large numbers easier to read.

-For example instead of writing the size of the United Kingdom as 243610 square kilometers, it should be expressed as 243,610 square kilometers (or km²).
+Instead of writing the size of the United Kingdom as 243610 square kilometers, it would be better to express it as 243,610 square kilometers (or even km²).

 The International Systems of Units (SI) recommends a space to separate groups of three digits.
 The comma and the period should be used only to denote decimals, such as $14 300,75.

-When you are writing about periods of time such as centuries or decades, they should be spelled out - such as during the 'Seventies' or in the 'twentieth century'.
+When you are writing about periods of time, such as centuries or decades, you should spell them out.
+Hence, it should be... during the 'seventies' or in the 'twentieth century' - for example.

-You are allowed to use some digits with informal everyday writing.
-Therefore jotting a recipe as 'mix 3 cups of jasmine rice' is fine.
-Nevertheless, you should spell the percentage out like 'eight percent of the population' in formal communication.
-Expressing a percentage such as '8% of the population' should only be written for visual presentation such as in business use.
+Expressing a percentage such as '8% of the population' should only be written for visual presentation - such as in business use.

-Tip: Spell out estimations!
-The simplest rule applies to numbers which are rounded up or estimated - use spellings.
-Those which are rounded higher than one million should be written as a numeral plus a word.
-Therefore, write 'around 300 million people' instead of 'around 300,000,000 people'.
-Exact numbers should be written out.
+Numbers rounded higher than one million should be written as a numeral plus a word.
+Hence, write 'around 300 million people' instead of 'around 300,000,000 people'.
+Simply put, exact numbers should always be written.

-Footnote: Expert authors and formal writers do not always agree on the rules for writing numbers and numeral.
-There does not seem to be one single standard that all literary professionals follow but we hope this section helped your understanding of the basic principles of spelling out numbers.
+Footnote: Expert authors and formal writers do not always agree on the rules of writing numbers and numerals.
+In fact, there does not seem to be one single standard that all literary professionals follow.
+Even so, we hope this section helped your understanding of the basic principles of spelling out numbers.